dart-archive/www.dartlang.org/src/site/tools/webstorm/index.markdown

 <aside class="alert alert-info" markdown="1">
   **Note:**
   The Community Edition of IntelliJ IDEA has limited functionality.
-  For example, it doesn't support debugging.
+  For example, it doesn't support debugging web apps.
   It also has very little support for JavaScript, HTML, CSS, and YAML.
 </aside>